 Add Supplemental Training

 A good way to move your career forward is to gain certifications and training or develop specializations in specific areas of your career.
-The goal is to have the capacity to handle more than one type of job and have a good chance of being promoted into management.
+The goal is to have the capacity to handle more than one job and have a good chance of being promoted into management.

 Try Out A Seminar or Workshop